tsdat/tsdat/docs/tutorials/vap_pipelines.md

 ```

 Next we need to specify parameters to run the transformer properly on these variables.
-There are two sets of parameters that we can set for the data transformer, called
+There are two sets of parameters that we can set for the DataTransforms, called
 `fetch_parameters` and `transformation_parameters`:

 ```yaml